theflashwin/cs-3220-labs/lab5/README.md

 Launch [riscv_test.ipynb](riscv_test.ipynb) within the designated Jupyter notebook environment and execute the code.
 The address 0x20 corresponds to `out1` and 0x30 to `out2`.
 The value at `out1` will continuously change, reflecting the cycle count, whereas the value at `out2` will display the static value from the 10th register.

-*Please include a screenshot of the Jupyter notebook displaying the output in your report.*
+*Please include a screenshot of the Jupyter notebook displaying the output.*

 ### Step-3: Deploy on the Pynq Board (Workaround)